phetsims/function-builder/doc/equation-formats.md

 The "slope-intercept" format is the standard `y = mx + b` format, where `m = rise/run` and `b` is the y intercept.

 Cards show the right-hand side of the slope-intercept equation.
-Eg, if the slope-intercept form is "y = 2x + 2", then the "x" card in the input carousel will show "2x + 2" in the output carousel.
+Eg, if the slope-intercept form is `y = 2x + 2`, then the "x" card in the input carousel will show `2x + 2` in the output carousel.

 Square brackets '[ ]' shown in the examples will not be rendered.
 They are used to indicate a numerator in this specification.